 C is the amount of Income Support an equivalent British family of that size can receive.

-What Is The Adequate Accommodation Requirement For Fiancé(e) Visa UK?
+What is the Adequate Accommodation Requirement for a Fiancé(e) Visa UK?

 The applicant must provide specified evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household, which the family owns or occupies exclusively: accommodation will not be regarded as adequate if-